yong1214/micro-rtos/README.md

 # micro-rtos
-Design a tiny rtos kernel for micro-controller with limited hardware resources
+Design a rtos micro-kernel for micro-controller with limited hardware resources or IOT device.

 Let's get started!